 3. Learn Faster

-If reading books and attending courses bores you, then build in a process of collaboration with others prepared to share what they have learnt.
+If reading books and attending courses bores you, then build in a process of collaboration with others prepared to share what they have learned.

 You must quickly learn to differentiate yourself from the crowd, and standard sales techniques won’t teach you this.